jcaillon/valet/libraries.d/config.md

 #### VALET_CONFIG_KEEP_ALL_PROFILER_LINES

-The profiler log will be cleanup to only keep lines relevant for your command script If true, it disables this behavior and you can see all the profiler lines.
+The profiler log will be cleanup to only keep lines relevant for your command script.
+If true, it disables this behavior and you can see all the profiler lines.

 <!-- _________________ LIBRARIES _______________________ -->